ArtiomMat/meatmeserver/README.md

-# MeatMe server in Go
+# MeatMe server in C